wzhwzhwzh0921/S-D-Mamba/README.md

 - [Mamba](https://github.com/state-spaces/mamba)

 ## Citation
-If you find our work  useful in your research, please consider citing DreamLLM:
+If you find our work  useful in your research, please consider citing us:
 ```
 @article{wang2024mamba,
   title={Is Mamba Effective for Time Series Forecasting?},